-01 - Thomas M. Culligan 02 - Adolfo He nriques 03 - Mark H. Hildebrandt 04 - Wolfgang Mayrhuber 05 - Eric A. Me ndelson 06 - Laurans A. Mendelson 07 - Victor H. Mendelson 08 - Julie Neitz el 09 - Dr. Alan Schriesheim 10 - Frank J. Schwitter 0 Mark here to vote FOR all nominees 0 Mark here to WITHHOLD vote from all nominees 0 For All EXCEPT - To withhold authority to vote for any nominee(s), write the name(s) of such nominee(s) below.
-2. ADVISORY VOTE ON EXECUTIVE COMPENSATION
+01 - Thomas M. Culligan 04 - Eric A. Mendelson 07 - Julie Neitzel 02 - Adolfo Henriques 05 - Laurans A. Mendelson 08 - Dr. Alan Schriesheim 03 - Mark H. Hildebrandt 06 - Victor H. Mendelson 09 - Frank J. Schwitter □ Mark here to vote□ Mark here to WITHHOLD□ For All EXCEPT - To withhold authority to vote for any nominee(s), write the name(s) of such nominee(s) below.
+2. ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION □ FOR AGAINST ABSTAIN 3.
+RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING OCTOBER 31, 2019 □ FOR AGAINST ABSTAIN

-AGAINST